-Let me tell you this adventure!
+Let me tell you about this adventure!

 One pocket, two pockets, or a compartmentalized front pocket?